jonathanclare/jonathanclare.github.io/cv/cv.md

 Ive been a member of the Edinburgh Ski Club since 2003 and love to snowboard in both Scotland and The Alps.

-I Took up kitesurfing in 2005 (after hanging up my rugby boots).
+I took up kitesurfing in 2005 (after hanging up my rugby boots).
 I was a founder member of the Fife & Edinburgh Kitesurf Club.
-I'm usually found at Longniddry or Gullane, with occasional trips further afield to places such as Tiree, The Red Sea, Turkey and Tarifa.
+I'm usually found at Longniddry or Gullane, with the occasional trip further afield to places such as Tiree, The Red Sea, Turkey and Tarifa.

-I enjoy walking around Edinburgh and often can be found heading up Arthurs Seat during my lunch breaks.
+I enjoy walking and finding new places around Edinburgh and during my lunch breaks can often be found rambling around Arthurs Seat.

+When not walking Im usually cycling.
 I commute by bike.
-Have mountain biked all over Scotland but still love to get back to Glentress whenever I can.
+I've mountain biked all over Scotland but still love to get back to Glentress whenever I can.